kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    [Hyundai / Kia – X-ble Shoulder, exosquelette industriel d’épaule](https://www.hyundai.com/worldwide/en/newsroom/detail/hyundai-motor-and-kia-robotics-lab-confirms-%2527x-ble-shoulder%2527-wearable-robot-launch-plans-at-wearable-robot-tech-day-%2528summary%2529-0000000875), [Video Demonstration](https://youtu.be/kPc84djU4pQ?list=TLGG6CLUNKFnC9EyODExMjAyNQ), [Microavia Drone-in-a-Box – Inspection d’infrastructures, frontières ou ports, sans pilote dédié](https://microavia.com/), [Video Demonstration](https://youtu.be/A-Ij9Dmwo4I)<br />

 🔹 **Why it matters to Futtech:**
-   The video demonstration embedded via a YouTube Media Player on the landing page provides Futtech with an example of how to integrate its own video demo.<br />
+   The video demonstrations, both from YouTube via a video embed, do an amazing job putting the why, what and how of each product served as a innovative solution improving quality of life and reducing time inefficiently allocated to certain tasks such as monitoring.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    The manner in which the YouTube player has been seamlessly integrated on the landing page of this particular website (CitySolar) has me reconsidering my previously mentioned desire have the video on loop in the background.<br />